EVPN-VXLAN Configuration

 Switches must be added to a fabric before they can be configured.
 When adding a switch to a fabric, a role is declared.
 In the following steps, begin by adding spine switches.
 Leaf switches can then be added more easily as a group.

-Step 1 On the Guided Setup menu, verify the fabric created in the previous step appears under Selected Fabric and click ASSIGN SWITCH TO FABRIC.
+Step 1 On the Guided Setup menu, verify that the fabric created in the previous step appears under Selected Fabric and click ASSIGN SWITCH TO FABRIC.

 Step 2 Assign switches to the fabric grouped by role.
 Assign the following values for spine switches, then click ADD.